rht-labs/tech-exercise/docs/4-return-of-the-monitoring/README.md

 of issues

 ## 👨‍🍳 Exercise Intro
 In this exercise, we will use OpenShift out-of-the-box monitoring and logging stack.
 We will collect PetBattle metrics with `Prometheus` and set alerts with some sensible tresholds.
-Also visualize PetBattle metrics with `Grafana` to have a better understanding of PetBattle's internals.
+Also visualize PetBattle metrics with `Grafana` to have a better understanding of PetBattle's status.
 Moreover, we will gather logs of the apps to store in `ElasticSearch` and visualize them with the help of `Kibana`.
 ## 🖼️ Big Picture
 ![big-picture-monitoring](images/big-picture-monitoring.jpg)
 ## 🔮 Learning Outcomes